Great couples are not necessarily devoid of relationship conflict.

 - Validating (high EQ arguing)

-They’re calm and make an effort to understand the partner point of views and their emotions.
+They’re calm and make an effort to understand their partner’s point of view and their emotions.

-Even when disagreeing on the midst of a fight they let their partners know they consider their emotions and opinion to be valid.
+Even when disagreeing in the midst of a fight they let their partners know they consider their emotions and opinion to be valid.

 They use a lot of “aha” and “I see” and encourage the partner to share everything.